Prompt LLM

 Node configuration

-Selecting the Prompt LLM node opens its settings panel on the right side of the Agent Builder.
+Selecting the Prompt LLM node opens its settings panel on the right side of the Agent builder.
 The node includes the following configuration fields.

 AI Model

 Choose which model you want to generate the output.
-Profound currently supports:

 You can switch models at any time while designing the Agent.
 The selected model determines output quality, speed, and cost.